Travel advice for Sweden

 The best time to visit Sweden is generally between May and September when the temperature is pretty similar to that of southern Britain - though with more hours of sunshine and rain.
 Having said that, it depends what you want from your visit, so read on to discover the best time to travel to Sweden to suit your needs - and desired backdrop.
 Whether you want a balmy lakeside setting with sunlit midnights, or are looking to be enchanted by the awe-inspiring Northern Lights, there’s a Swedish time and place for you.

 Sweden’s weather and seasons run to extremes, depending on the time of year and where you are.
-In essence, though, spring runs from March/April to May, summer from June to August, autumn from September to October/November and winter from November/ December to March/February.
+In essence, though, spring runs from March/April to May, summer from June to August, fall from September to October/November and winter from November/ December to March/February.

 Perhaps unsurprisingly, the long, dark winters have a tangible effect on the Swedish psyche.
 During the winter months, you’ll find people are generally quieter and protect themselves from the cold and dark by socializing indoors, often lighting candles throughout the home to create cosiness.
-You’ll also see candles brightening public buildings and shops.
+You’ll also see candles brightening public buildings and stores.

 Once spring arrives, there’s a notable bounce in people’s step, and the Summer Swede begins to emerge from months of hibernation.
 Festivals come thick and fast, and outdoor life is lived to the full - picnics under the midnight sun, beach parties, and an exodus to the countryside.